When to Travel to South Korea: Weather Breakdown by Month & Season

 August

-Overview of weather in Korea in August: Like July, it’s best to avoid travelling around Korea in August if possible.
-August is the second wettest month of the year and similarly as hot and sticky as its summer companion.
+Like July, I’d say that it’s best to avoid travelling around South Korea in August if possible.
+August is the second wettest month of the year, and similarly as hot and sticky as its summer companion.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall